HGGM-LIM/jclustering/README.md

 # Developing for jClustering

+## How to compile jClustering_.jar

+Use your IDE of choice and import it as a Maven project.
+For example, in Eclipse click _File>Import>Existing Maven Project..._ and select the _jclustering/_ directory.
+Eclipse will automatically retrieve the correct commons-math and ImageJ versions, build the project, and put the resulting jClustering\_.jar file into the _target/_ directory.

 ## How to develop a new clustering technique

 Developing a new `ClusteringTechnique` is extremely easy.
 For starters, we need